-- A. Hair should be under control so it does not interfere with tasks.
-Clinical areas: hair should be "pulled" back, worn short in length or worn up at all times. - B. Extremes in dyed hair color and/or unnatural hair colors are not permitted as this does not promote a professional environment (ex: blue, green, pink, purple, etc.) - C. Cloth headbands and scrunchies are not allowed;

-- D. Beards and mustaches should be clean and trimmed and not a safety or infection control hazard for patients or employees. - E. Jewelry is permitted when it does not present a safety or infection control hazard to the patients or employees. - o Clinical-no more than approximately 1 inch in diameter or length (earrings) - o Non-clinical-no more than approximately 2 inches in diameter or length (earrings) - F. Nose rings, tongue rings, facial rings, or other visible body piercing adornments are not permitted.
+- 1. Hair should be under control so it does not interfere with tasks.
+Clinical areas: hair should be "pulled" back, worn short in length or worn up at all times. - 2.
+Extremes in dyed hair color and/or unnatural hair colors are not permitted as this does not promote a professional environment (ex: blue, green, pink, purple, etc.) - 3.
+Cloth headbands and scrunchies are not allowed. - 4.
+Beards and mustaches should be clean and trimmed and not a safety or infection control hazard for patients or employees. - 5.
+Jewelry is permitted when it does not present a safety or infection control hazard to the patients or employees. - Clinical-no more than approximately 1 inch in diameter or length (earrings) - Non-clinical-no more than approximately 2 inches in diameter or length (earrings) - 6.
+Nose rings, tongue rings, facial rings, or other visible body piercing adornments are not permitted.
 Earrings are limited to no more than 2 per ear and must be studs 4 mm or less in diameter.
-Expanders are not allowed. - G. Jewelry is limited to the previously mentioned earrings, one band style ring (no protruding stones), a watch, and any needed medical alert bracelets or necklaces; - H. Visible tattoos are not allowed and must be covered when in the clinical setting; - I. Stethoscope covers are not to be used; - J. Chewing of gum is not permissible; - K. Make up should be moderate; - L. Fingernails should be short to moderate length.
+Expanders are not allowed. - 7.
+Jewelry is limited to the previously mentioned earrings, one band style ring (no protruding stones), a watch, and any needed medical alert bracelets or necklaces. - 8.
+Visible tattoos are not allowed and must be covered when in the clinical setting. - 9.
+Stethoscope covers are not to be used. - 10.
+Chewing of gum is not permissible. - 11.
+Make up should be moderate. - 12.
+Fingernails should be short to moderate length.
 Clinical/service areas-artificial, overlay, wraps, Gel, Shellac tips, bonding and design wrappings are not allowed due to high risk of harboring bacterial and/or fungal infections.
 Polish must not be chipped.
-Clear fingernail polish may be worn, but must be free from chips or cracks; - M. Neutral colored undergarments must be worn and should not show through the uniform; - N. Fit of uniform pants must be appropriate for bending/lifting and patient care activities; - O. Hose or socks must be worn at all times and must be free of ornaments/designs; - P. Hemlines of the uniform should be of appropriate length, pants should not drag the ground and dresses should be at or below the knee. - Q. All students are required to wear shoes (as specified per program) that do not present a safety hazard.
-Shoes and laces must be clean. - o Not permitted-sandals, crocs, flip flops, etc. (nothing between the toes) - Clogs are allowed within certain clinical areas, as defined in departmental specific dress codes.
+Clear fingernail polish may be worn but must be free from chips or cracks. - 13.
+Neutral colored undergarments must be worn and should not show through the uniform. - 14.
+Fit of uniform must be appropriate for bending/lifting and patient care activities and no visible undergarments or low necklines should be seen. - 15.
+Hose or socks must be worn at all times and be free of ornaments/designs. - 16.
+Hemlines of the uniform should be of appropriate length, pants should not drag the ground, and dresses should be at or below the knee. - 17.
+All students are required to wear shoes (as specified per program) that do not present a safety hazard.
+Shoes and laces must be clean. - 18.
+The following attire will not be permitted in classroom, lab or clinical areas: sandals, crocs, flip flops (nothing between the toes), sleeveless shirts, denim clothing, leggings, sweat/jogging suits, halter tops, tee shirts, tank tops, skirt or dresses unprofessional in length, culottes, shorts (any length), skorts, midriffs blouses, backless dresses and blouses.
+Hats/caps should not be worn unless they are part of the uniform and have an SRMC or SCHS logo.
+Clogs are allowed within certain clinical areas, as defined in departmental specific dress codes.